 LCCOA assesses and meets the needs of Lee County senior citizens.
 The agency provides transportation, nutrition, a senior citizens center, and is a primary provider of information and assistance for Lee County seniors.

 The largest agency in northwestern Illinois serving older adults, families and caregivers in Winnebago, Boone, Whireside, Carroll, Lee and Ogle counties.
 Whether a person needs a nutritious meal, help completing complicated paperwork, assistance in paying bills, a safe place to go during the day or wants to put their talents and skills to use by volunteering at a local nonprofit agency, Lifescape Community Services is the resource that can help meet that need.

 www.lssi.org (State Website)

-LSSI provides counseling services to Lee County individuals and groups through school-based services, intensive work and interaction to chronic delinquent offenders, family issues, youth/adult substance abuse, and community-based service coordination for the elderly.
-UWLC funding allows Dixon High School and Teen Turf in Amboy to provide a counselor throughout the school year.
+LSSI provides counseling services to Lee County individuals and groups through intensive work and interaction to chronic delinquent offenders, family issues, youth/adult substance abuse, and youth runaways.

 Open Sesame Child Care Center

 Open Sesame is an IL licensed, not for profit child care center that offers full- and part-time child care for children ages six weeks through 12 years.
 United Way funding assists families that become ineligible for tuition assistance from IDHS and other families that are going through difficult times and need assistance with tuition.

 Prairie State Legal Services